streats/a11y-champions/github-gender-inclusivity-bugs.md

 Formatting note: This document includes minor formatting changes for clarity and accessibility.
 Please note that some data tables in this document are included as images which are not fully described.
 I hope to address this in due course.

+A [summary of this report](https://github.com/streats/a11y-champions/blob/main/github-gender-inclusivity-bugs-summary.md) (generated with ChatGPT) covers the main points of the report.

 # Designing for Cognitive Diversity: Improving the GitHub Experience for Newcomers

 Italo Santos*, João Felipe Pimentel*, Igor Wiese†, Igor Steinmacher*, Anita Sarma‡ and Marco A. Gerosa*